staylor/goodbye-picasso/wp-content/plugins/memcached-redux/readme.txt

 1. Copy object-cache.php to wp-content

 == Changelog ==

+= 0.1.2 =
+* Allows graceful fallback to database object cache in WordPress 3.7+ for users without PECL Memcached available.
+* Fixes warning due to replace() call, as it does not take a compression argument in Memcached.

 = 0.1.1 =
 * Fixes a problem with the get_option() function and the return value of wp_cache_get() on Linux